Night buses in London: N343

-Route N343 commenced operating on 2 February 2001 between New Cross garage and Victoria bus station.
+Route N343 commenced operating on 2 February 2001 between New Cross bus garage and Victoria bus station.
 Having been operated by London Central since its inception, about being re-tendered it was taken over by Travel London in 2006.
 It was included in the sale of Travel London to Abellio London in May 2009.
 Upon being re-tendered it returned to Go-Ahead London on 13 February 2018.